Murder of Vera Page: Acquittal

-Ultimately, the jury determined that insufficient evidence existed to formally charge Rush with Vera's murder and reached a formal verdict of murder by person or persons unknown after just five minutes of deliberation.
-In response to this verdict, many women in the gallery openly booed and shook their fists at Rush, vocally declaring him to be a blatant liar.
-(Note: Undisclosed to the jury at this February 1932 coroner's inquest into Vera's murder was the fact that Rush had been previously found guilty of indecent exposure in 1923 and 1927, receiving a month in prison on each occasion.
-Furthermore, in June 1931 he had exposed himself to two young girls.)
+After just five minutes of deliberation, the coroner's jury determined that insufficient evidence existed to formally charge Rush with Vera's murder and returned a formal verdict of murder by person or persons unknown while extending their collective sympathy to Vera's parents.
+In response to this verdict, Vera's mother burst into tears and was led from the courtroom by several friends—many of whom were also weeping—as other women in the gallery openly booed and shook their fists at Rush, vocally declaring him to be a blatant liar.

+Rush shook hands with several supporters before leaving the courtroom in the company of his wife, who had remained steadfast in her belief of his innocence.